 See: A Cautionary Tale: Pildes v.
 Restaurant Daniel

 While there are specific Code limits on noise, it can be difficult for a Judge to imagine exactly what 63 dB at 125 Hz might sound like.
+See Al Fierstein in action [VIDEO]: Testimony and sound level demonstration at the State Liquor Authority Hearing the noise, at the same level as it would be heard in the affected location, eliminates the need to guess, and can be very persuasive.

 Hearing the noise, at the same level as it would be heard in the affected location, eliminates the need to guess, and can be very persuasive.Our consultant carries a digital recorder with him and can thus make calibrated recordings in person as well as with our long-term rigs.
 Sometimes just the threat of calibrated high-fidelity playback in court can be a powerful bargaining chip.